Roberto Chery

 Roberto Chery (16 February 1896 – 30 May 1919) was a Uruguayan football goalkeeper who played during the days of amateur sport in the Uruguayan Primera División (1900–1931).

+Chery made his club career entirely at Peñarol, where he had successfully passed a test with his two best friends and then also international footballers, Isabelino Gradín and Antonio Campolo.

+Summary

 Chery died while playing for Uruguay against Chile in the 1919 South American Championship.
+It was Chery's debut (and subsequently his only game) with the national team after coach Severino Castillo decided he would replace Cayetano Saporiti.
+Although he suffered a severe pain after making a save during the match, Chery was not replaced and continue playing.
+13 days after the injury, Chery was operated at Casa do Sáude in Brazil but he did not survive the surgery and died at 19:40.

+The cause of death was a hernia which complicated after the physically demanding match he played for Uruguay.
+Chery's body was stuffed and then transported in ship to Montevideo, where he was buried at Cementerio del Buceo.

+Aftermath

 Brazil and Uruguay teams had scheduled a friendly match (Copa Rio Branco) for 19 June 1919.
 Due to the Uruguayan side declined to participate because of Chery's tragic death, Argentina offered to replace the Uruguayan side.

-After the Brazilian Federation accepted, the match (now named Copa Roberto Chery to honor the goalkeeper) was finally played.
+After the Brazilian Federation accepted, the match (now named "Copa Roberto Chery" to honor the goalkeeper) was finally played.
 Argentina entered to the field wearing Uruguay's traditional light-blue jersey while Brazil wore the Peñarol jersey.

+All incomes from ticket sales were donated to Chery's family, while the trophy was given to Club Peñarol after an agreement between both captains.